R. A. Torrey: Biography

+He was 72 years old.
+He was buried on the grounds of Montrose Bible Conference in Montrose, Pennsylvania, which he founded in 1908.

 Honors

 In 1907, he accepted an honorary doctorate from Wheaton College.
 Torrey-Gray Auditorium, the main auditorium at Moody, was named for Torrey and his successor, James M. Gray.
 At Biola, the Torrey Honors Institute honors him, as does the university's annual Bible conference.